-This base year inventory has provided a first overview of emissions across scopes and activity categories for Idealcombi.
+This inventory has provided an overview of emissions across scopes and activity categories for Idealcombi for the financial year 2022-23.

 'Purchased goods and services' is, not surprisingly, the category with the largest emissions, and we will be examining this category closer and looking into ways of reducing the impact from this category in the coming years.
 In parallel, we will work to increase the data quality in this category, to ensure the best possible data foundation for decisions regarding reduction efforts.